damogranlabs/VS-Code-STM32-IDE/README_DETAILS.md

 * **How do I compile specific file?**
   Run 'Compile' task.
 Currently only C source files are supported by this task (assembler flags are not added to compile command).

-* **Can I add custom compiler flags/switches?**
+* **Can I add custom compiler/linker flags/switches?**
-  Yes. 'user_cFlags' and 'user_asmFlags' fields in 'c_cpp_properties.json' fields are meant for this purpose and are added to new 'Makefile' once *Update workspace* task is executed.
+  Yes. 'user_cFlags', 'user_asmFlags', 'user_ldFlags' and fields in 'c_cpp_properties.json' fields are meant for this purpose and are added to new 'Makefile' once *Update workspace* task is executed.

 * **What and why is '-j' switch in 'Build' task?**
   This switch manages number of 'make' parallel jobs, which could speed up build time.
 It was added upon [#FeatureRequest](https://github.com/damogranlabs/VS-Code-STM32-IDE/issues/5) and is calculated: NUMBER OF CORES * 1.5, as it is advised on many forums.